Lawlheart/FCC-Ziplines/README.md

  - I can see US Gross Domestic Product by quarter, over time.
  - I can mouse over a bar and see a tooltip with the GDP amount and exact year and month that bar represents.

+## Zipline 17 - Scatterplot Graph

+User Stories

+ - I can see performance time visualized in a scatterplot graph.
+ - I can mouse over a plot to see a tooltip with additional details.

+## Zipline 18 - Heat Map (in progress)

+User Stories

+ - I can view a heat map with data represented both on the Y and X axis.
+ - Each cell is colored based its relationship to other data.
+ - I can mouse over a cell in the heat map to get more exact information.